Blog

 In these three cases, the lease commissions can be deducted currently.

-Information your CPA/ tax preparer needs:
+Information your CPA or tax preparer may need:

 • Total lease payments paid per tenant

-• The term of the lease
+• The term of each lease

 Amounts paid for tenant deposits have different tax treatments depending on the type of deposit.

-B) Refundable deposits are treated the same for book and tax purposes (i.e. they will be included in income only to the extent that an amount is not refunded to the tenant at the end of the lease).
+• Refundable deposits are treated the same for book and tax purposes (i.e. they will be included in income only to the extent that an amount is not refunded to the tenant at the end of the lease).

-C) Any portion of a deposit that is earmarked as prepaid rent needs to be included currently for tax purposes.
+• Any portion of a deposit that is earmarked as prepaid rent needs to be included currently for tax purposes.

-Information your CPA/ tax preparer needs:
+Information your CPA or tax preparer may need:

 • Is each tenant deposit refundable or non-refundable?